mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 - One downside of using the .NET Native tool chain is that it takes quite a bit longer for your Solution to build, so don't be concerned when you see that.

-- Sometimes issues with .NET Native compilation can actully be found at compile time.
+- Sometimes issues with .NET Native compilation can be found at compile time.
 I've had some success using the [Microsoft.NETNative.Analyzer](https://www.nuget.org/packages/Microsoft.NETNative.Analyzer/) NuGet package as suggested by MS to find these.
 It might be worth the quick NuGet download to try it out if you're having runtime issues.

 # Issues